villagehiker/templer/examples/casestudy/readme.md

 The site is responsive to desktop, tablet and smart phone browsers in a simple way.
 The middle and right columns move below the left column when the viewport is narrow.
 Images keep their percentage widths regardless of viewport width.
 Because the images are small in bandwidth usage, the site does not use responsive images.

 The case study shows the flexibility of Templer.
-Templer provides fewer features than some others static-site generators—such as Jekyll or Hugo—but is much much much easier to use and require not knowledge of Perl.
+Templer provides fewer features than some others static-site generators—such as Jekyll or Hugo—but is much much much easier to use and requires no knowledge of Perl.
 Jekyll and Hugo assume come knowledge of Ruby and Go, respectively.

 Templer builds a 350-plus page website in 12 seconds on a 2.9 GHz Intel Core i5 MacBook Pro.
 Rebuilds take 6 seconds.
-Copying images to the output folder accounts for the  longer original build time.
+Copying images to the output folder accounts for the  longer first-time build time.

-Village Hiker chooser Templer after evaluating Jekyll, Hugo and several other static-site generators because of its ease-of-use and stability.
+Village Hiker chose Templer after evaluating Jekyll, Hugo and several other static-site generators.
+The simplicity, ease-of-use, speed and stability of Templer helped make the decision easy.
+Templer appears to be bug free.
+Who knows?

 ## Assumptions